Skip to main content

 2. Entity resolution (finding the right record)

 Resolve customers, people, engineers, and jobs when names are misspelled, abbreviated, or inconsistent across systems.
 Field service intuition: Dispatch hears “Pure Gym Manchester” while the CRM says “PureGym Ltd.” Resolution matches sound-alike and look-alike names, postcodes, partial emails, and references so the right contact is selected before anyone runs a broader search.
 Best for: Call handling, email triage, automations that must attach work to the correct account.
-Primary endpoint: GET /search/autocomplete This path uses multi-strategy entity resolution: phonetic and fuzzy text matching, postcode normalisation, email and reference lookups, and cross-checks against the operational graph.
-Strategies combine heuristically; you receive a ranked candidate list.
+Primary endpoint: GET /search/autocomplete This path uses multi-strategy entity resolution: multiple matching strategies (spelling, sound-alike, postcode, references, partial emails) plus cross-checks against the operational graph.
+Strategies combine into a single ranked candidate list.
 Inbound email and portal traffic uses the same resolution philosophy: extracted names and addresses are matched back to contacts in your model so new work lands on the right account.

-A useful precedent is never just a paragraph.
-It is a job tied to a customer, a place, an engineer, and an outcome.
+A useful precedent is a job tied to a customer, a place, an engineer, and an outcome.
 Enriched search responses attach that context so briefings, cases, and Connie do not rebuild relationships on every request.
-That is why discovery on VH3 AI is closer to operational memory than to document retrieval.
+A search result on VH3 AI carries the account history, not just the matching snippet.
 Field service example (connected intelligence):

 “Show me every job Engineer Patel completed for Tesco in the last twelve months, and how each one went.”